-Debt as of 12/31/2022 and excludes finance leases, non-interest-bearing note for Bali, and non-recourse securitized debt.
-All numbers pro forma for the January 2023 redemption of 6.125% secured notes originally due 2025.
+All numbers as of 3/31/2023 and exclude finance leases, non-interest-bearing note for Bali, and non-recourse securitized debt.
+Net corporate debt is net of unamortized debt issuance costs.

 1. Excludes \$1 million of outstanding Letters of Credit.